mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ I'm not going to go super in depth into `NavigationPath`, but I do want to give you a preview of just how wild this type is.

 ^ So you can append an integer, then a string, and then a boolean, and it will happily take it all.
-This is perhaps one of the reasons that you cannot iterate over this "collection", but honestly I think it'd still be useful, even if the element it exposed was just an `any Hashable` that we could cast ourselves.

 ^ Also wild, you can encode this collection of nebulous, type erased elements into some data that can be saved to disk or sent over the network.
 That seems wild to me because all the elements are type erased, so what could that those raw serialized bytes even look like?